-114. Merger agreement
+110. Merger agreement

-- (1) For the purposes of a merger, each Merging Body shall enter into an agreement with each other Merging Body.
-Such an agreement (merger agreement) shall state the terms of the merger including: - (a) the details of the proposed Merged Body, including: - (i) whether it is to be a Survivor Body or a New Body; - (ii) whether it is to be a Company, Recognised Company or another body corporate incorporated in a jurisdiction outside the DIFC; and - (iii) the names and addresses of the persons who are proposed to: - (A) be its directors; or - (B) manage it, if it is to be a body corporate that does not have directors; - (b) the details of any arrangements necessary to complete the merger and to provide for the management of the Merged Body; - (c) the details of any payment, other than those specified in Article 114(2), proposed to be made to a shareholder, member or director of a Merging Company; and - (d) in the case of transfer of any Securities of a Merging Company, the information specified in Article 114(2). - (2) The information referred to in Article 114(1)(d) is: - (a) if the Securities are to be converted into Securities of the Merged Body, the manner in which that conversion is to be made; or - (b) otherwise, what the holders are to receive instead, and the manner in which and the time at which they are to receive it. - (3) If the Merged Body is to be a new company, the merger agreement shall also set out: - (a) the proposed articles of association of the new company; and - (b) a draft of any other Document or information that would be required to be delivered to the Registrar if that new company were to be incorporated under this Law otherwise than by merger. - (4) If the Merged Body is to be a survivor company, the merger agreement shall also state if: - (a) any amendments to the articles of association of the survivor company are proposed, the details of those amendments; and - (b) any person is to become, or cease to be, a director of the survivor company upon merger, the name and address of each such person. - (5) If shares of a Merging Body are held by or on behalf of another Merging Body and the Merged Body is to be a New Company:
+- (1) For the purposes of a merger, each Merging Company shall enter into a Merger Agreement with each other which shall state the terms and means of effecting the merger including: - (a) the details of the proposed Merged Company, including: - (i) whether it is to be a Survivor Company or a New Company; - (ii) whether it is to be a Company or a Foreign Company; and - (iii) the names and addresses of the persons who are proposed to: - (A) be its directors; or - (B) manage it, if it is a Foreign Company that does not have directors; - (b) the details of any arrangements necessary to complete the merger and to provide for the management of the Merged Company; - (c) the details of any payment, other than those specified in Article 110(2), proposed to be made to a shareholder, member or director of a Merging Company; and - (d) in the case of transfer of any Securities of a Merging Company, the information specified in Article 110(2). - (2) The information referred to in Article 110(1)(d) is: - (a) if the Securities of the Merging Company are to be converted into Securities of the Merged Company, the manner in which that conversion is to be made; or - (b) otherwise, what the holders of the Securities are to receive instead, and the manner in which and the time at which they are to receive it. - (3) If the Merged Company is to be a New Company, the Merger Agreement shall also set out: - (a) the proposed articles of association of the New Company; and - (b) a draft of any other Document or information that would be required to be delivered to the Registrar if that New Company were to be incorporated under this Law (other than by merger). - (4) If the Merged Company is to be a Survivor Company, the Merger Agreement shall also state if: - (a) any amendments to the Articles of Association of the Survivor Company are proposed, the details of those amendments; and - (b) any person is to become, or cease to be, a director of the Survivor Company upon merger, the name and address of each such person. - (5) If shares of a Merging Company are held by or on behalf of another Merging Company and the Merged Company is to be a New Company: - (a) the Merger Agreement shall provide for the cancellation of such shares, without any repayment of capital, when the merger is completed; and

-- (a) the merger agreement shall provide for the cancellation of such shares, without any repayment of capital, when the merger is completed; and - (b) no provision may be made in the merger agreement for the conversion of such shares into Securities of the new company. - (6) A merger agreement may provide that, at any time before the completion of the merger, the agreement may be terminated by any one (1) or more of the Merging Companies, notwithstanding that it has been approved by the shareholders or members of all or any of those Merging Companies. - (7) If an agreement is terminated pursuant to the terms of such agreement referred to in Article 114(6), nothing in this Part requires or authorizes any further steps to be taken to complete the merger. - (8) The requirement for a merger agreement in this Article 114 shall not apply in respect of a group merger.
+- (b) no provision may be made in the Merger Agreement for the conversion of such shares into Securities of the New Company. - (6) A Merger Agreement may provide that, at any time before the completion of the merger, the agreement may be terminated by any one (1) or more of the Merging Companies, notwithstanding that it has been approved by the shareholders or members of all or any of those Merging Companies. - (7) If a Merger Agreement is terminated pursuant to the terms of the agreement referred to in Article 110(6), nothing in this Part requires or authorizes any further steps to be taken to complete the merger. - (8) The requirement for a Merger Agreement in this Article 110 shall not apply in respect of a Group Merger.

-115. Resolutions and certificates
+111. Resolutions and certificates